Sign in for a personalized NXP experience.

 Something went wrong!
 Please try again.

 No problem!
-The MCUXpresso SDK includes support for other tools such as IAR , Keil and command-line GCC.
+The MCUXpresso SDK includes support for other tools such as IAR , Keil and command-line GCC .

 Something went wrong!
 Please try again.

-The MCUXpresso Config Tool is an integrated suite of configuration tools that guides users in creating new MCUXpresso SDK projects, and also provides pin and clock tools to generate initialization C code for custom board support.
+The MCUXpresso Config Tools is an integrated suite of configuration tools that guides users in creating new MCUXpresso SDK projects, and also provides pin and clock tools to generate initialization C code for custom board support.

 Something went wrong!
 Please try again.